mother-of-all-self-hosting/ansible-role-exim-relay/docs/configuring-exim-relay.md

 ansible-playbook -i inventory/hosts setup.yml --tags=setup-all,start
 ```

-If you use the MASH or MDAD Ansible playbook, the shortcut commands with the [`just` program](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/just.md) are also available: `just install-all` or `just setup-all`
+If you use the MASH / MDAD Ansible playbook, the shortcut commands with the [`just` program](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/just.md) are also available: `just install-all` or `just setup-all`

 ## Troubleshooting